project-mirrors/forgejo-helm/README.md

 ### Redis&reg; Cluster

 Redis&reg; Cluster is loaded as a dependency from [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/redis-cluster) if enabled in the values.
-Complete Configuration can be taken from their website.
+Full configuration options are available on their website.
 Redis cluster and [Redis](#redis) cannot be enabled at the same time.

 | Name                             | Description                                  | Value   |